Human Rights in Islam

 people towards whom and for whose sake he will be called upon to

-but turn away from me when I deviate".
+His prophet; but turn away from me when I deviate". - 6.
+Freedom of

 expression to all citizens of the Islamic state on